-Working with Genie in Engee
+Working with Genie at Engee

-Engee is a ready and customised environment for running applications created with usage of the Genie framework.
-Engee also provides basic functionality for modifying them.
-The following article shows you the basic principles of working with Genie, knowing them, you will be able to adapt ready-made applications to your needs. |
+Engee is a ready—made and customized environment for running applications created using the Genie framework.
+Engee also provides basic functionality for their modification.
+Next, the article shows the basic principles of working with Genie, knowing which, you can adapt ready-made applications to your needs. |

-The Engee environment is optimised to work with the Genie framework and despite the Julia kernel and support for Python, it is not recommended to use any other frameworks. |
+The Engee environment is optimized for working with the Genie framework and, despite full support for Julia and Python kernels, it is not recommended to use any other frameworks. |

-Genie usage
+Using Genie

 -